peteroupc/html3dutil/doc/H3DU.Math.md

 * [boxCenter](#H3DU.Math.boxCenter)<br>Finds the center of a 3D bounding box.
 * [boxDimensions](#H3DU.Math.boxDimensions)<br>Finds the dimensions of a 3D bounding box.
 * [boxIsEmpty](#H3DU.Math.boxIsEmpty)<br>Determines whether a 3D bounding box is empty.
+* [colorToLinear](#H3DU.Math.colorToLinear)<br>Converts a color in sRGB to the linear RGB color space, and returns a new vector with the result.
+* [colorTosRGB](#H3DU.Math.colorTosRGB)<br>Converts a color in linear RGB to the sRGB color space, and returns a new vector with the result.
 * [frustumHasBox](#H3DU.Math.frustumHasBox)<br>Determines whether an axis-aligned bounding box is at least partially inside a view frustum.
 * [frustumHasPoint](#H3DU.Math.frustumHasPoint)<br>Determines whether a point is